iitacm/Learn-with-ACM/README.md

 1. **Click the provided links** to the LeetCode problems.
 2. **Dedicate one focused hour**—that’s **20 minutes per problem**—to solving them.
 3. **If you solve them, awesome!
 You crushed today's challenge!** 🎉
 4. **If you struggle, don’t worry!** This is how you grow.
-Review the solution, understand the approach, and come back stronger. 💪
+Review the solution file for that day, understand the approach, and come back stronger. 💪

 ---